venezik/ios_capstone/README.md

 App Evaluation

 Category: Health & Fitness
-Mobile: The idea for the app is very simple, but rather unique.
-The only other option is to use 2 different apps such as FitnessPal and some Gym tracker app.
+Mobile: The idea for the app is very simple but rather unique.
+The only other option is to use 2 different apps such as FitnessPal and some Gym tracker apps.
 FitLife does both as well as touches on your mood.

-Story: It is very clear as the app strives to create a habit of going to the Gym, track what you eat and provide feedback on your workouts.
+Story: It is very clear that the app strives to create a habit of going to the Gym, tracking what you eat, and providing feedback on your workouts.

-Market: Market is huge as it is very popular to maintain healthy lifestyle.
+Market: The market is huge as it is very popular to maintain a healthy lifestyle.
 It is projected to reach $16 billion by 2026.
-My friends would definitely agree to use something like this.
+My friends would agree to use something like this.
 The audience group is mostly young to middle age people that are interested in a healthy lifestyle.
-As well as smaller groups such as people who are on the mission to lose weight.
+As well as smaller groups such as people who are on a mission to lose weight.

-Habit:An average user would open this app most likely 2-3 times a week to enter their data or to monitor it.
+Habit: An average user would open this app most likely 2-3 times a week to enter their data or to monitor it.
 Which may vary.
-The average user is creating while using it for the most part as the app is designed to help you and show how you progess.
+The average user is creating while using it for the most part as the app is designed to help you and show how you progress.

 Scope: It is fairly challenging to create this app.
 Most of the implementation has been covered in our labs and projects.
-A stripped down version would still be interesting as it requires to work with API's and visually appealing design.
+A stripped-down version would still be interesting as it requires working with API and a visually appealing design.

 Product Spec
 1. User Stories (Required and Optional)
 **Required Must-have Stories**

-*  User can view nutrious components of food.
+*  User can view nutritious components of food.

-*  User can view calories of different foods.
+*  User can view the calories of different foods.

 *  User can put a checkmark for a workout
-*  User can control the slider for the length of the workout & muscle group that they worked on
+*  Users can control the slider for the length of the workout & muscle group that they worked on

-*  Survey at the end of the check-marking for workout to see how they feel about their experience and what they can do better.
+*  Survey at the end of the check-marking for a workout to see how they feel about their experience and what they can do better.

 * Calendar to see food and workout done for that specific day.

 Optional Nice-to-have Stories

-* User can see a recap over-time to see progress
+* User can see a recap over time to see progress

-* User can have a visual graphics to see their progress
+* User can have visual graphics to see their progress

 2. Screen Archetypes
-* User can see a search-bar and list of foods.
+* User can see a search bar and a list of foods.
-    * User can add what food they consumed and its calories/nutrition
+    * Users can add what food they consumed and its calories/nutrition
 * User can add Workout
-    * User can add the date, duration and muscle group they worked on + survey
+    * User can add the date, duration, and muscle group they worked on + survey
 * User can overview their activity for the day
-    * Calendar that displays acitivities & food for the specific day
+    * Calendar that displays activities & food for the specific day

 3. Navigation
 Tab Navigation (Tab to Screen)